web-platform-tests/rfcs/rfcs/matrix.md

-does not fully match that of Slack, it exceeds what's possible over IRC, offering per-channel history, limited rich text in messages, link previews, reaction emoji, etc. It also offers extensive moderation tools which suggest it will address some of the concerns around safety on IRC.
-Compared to Slack the focus is more on open communities, and specific invites are not required to join an instance.
+does not fully match that of Slack, it exceeds what's possible over IRC, offering per-channel history, limited rich text in messages, link previews, reaction emoji, etc. It also offers extensive moderation tools which suggests it will address some of the concerns around safety on IRC.
+Compared to Slack the focus is more on open communities, and specific invites are not required to join public channels.

 ### Proposal